ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ## Scenario 2: Allow one group to communicate with only one other group

-In this scenario, we will set up Information Barriers policies that allows people in one group (we'll call them Products) to communicate with only one other group (we'll call them Research).
+In this example scenario, we will set up Information Barriers policies that allows people in one group (we'll call them Products) to communicate with only one other group (we'll call them Research).

 > [!IMPORTANT]
 > Before you begin the following procedure, make sure you have completed the steps in the section, [Prepare your environment for Information Barriers](#prepare-your-environment-for-information-barriers).